yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-objects/index.md

 - Key/value pair
 - Object

+## Warm Up

+Pretend you are going to create an app that has a feature that reminds you of friends birthdays.
+Somewhere in the program, you need to store names and birthdays.

+With your partner, write at least one way that you could store a list of _both_ names and birthdays.

+Be ready to share out:
+-  What you came up with
+- The benefits of this solution
+- The drawbacks of this solution

 ## Objects

 An **Object** is another complex data type available in JavaScript.
 Objects, like Arrays, can be classified as _collections_.
 There is, however, one big difference between them and arrays: Objects are not ordered by index (0, 1, 2, etc.).
 Instead, each piece of data has a ‘label’ instead of a number.
 We call the labels `keys` and the data `values`. `key/value pairs` is a term you will hear a lot.